ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 | **South Pars (Iran)** | ~5% global LNG | US + Israel strike Thu; export capacity hit |
 | **Hormuz Strait** | ~20% global oil flow | Partially disrupted; Iran targeting Gulf infra |

 Goldman Sachs says oil may stay in triple digits for years if the war continues.
-The energy crisis is no longer a tail risk — it is the base case.
+The energy crisis is no longer a tail risk; it is the base case.

 ## Forward Look | Week of March 23–27, 2026